 - Pursue the majority of its developments on "exception" sites or through similar planning mechanisms.
-It will increasingly look to the use of cross-subsidy arrangements, planning gain opportunities and investment of its own resources to pursue its growth objectives. - Aim to deliver a minimum programme of 86 dwellings in the Plan period, subject to funding availability (both public and private) and viability being achieved. - Where feasible, WRHA will progress environmental exemplar projects, and develop good practice examples with a view to promoting this activity to others. - Consider opportunities to provide homes outside its traditional operational area where they provide a positive contribution to revenue streams. - Aim to provide new homes in all the rural local authorities of the County. - Actively look for opportunities for partnership arrangements to achieve its growth objectives where its key aims, objectives and values are not compromised.
+It will increasingly look to the use of cross-subsidy arrangements, planning gain opportunities, consider acquisitions from other providers, and increase investment of its own resources to pursue its growth objectives. - Aim to complete a minimum of 82 dwellings in the Plan period, subject to funding availability (both public and private) and viability being achieved.

-• Continue to build on the partnership with Warwickshire Rural Community Council, with specific emphasis on supporting the housing enabling function to identify local needs and development opportunities.
+- Where feasible, WRHA will progress environmental exemplar projects, and develop good practice examples with a view to promoting this activity to others. - Consider opportunities to provide homes outside its traditional operational area where they provide a positive contribution to revenue streams, and service delivery to residents is not compromised. - Actively look for opportunities for partnership arrangements to achieve its growth objectives where its key aims, objectives and values are not compromised. - Continue to build on the partnership with Warwickshire Rural Community Council, with specific emphasis on supporting the housing enabling function to identify local needs and development opportunities.